sVaterlaus/mvi-todo-list/README.md

 - [x] replace view's h() syntax with JSX
 - [] split up view layer into components
 - [x] re-architect to use listeners instead of streams
+- [x] use import/export instead of require()
+- [] use auto-generated, globally-unique class names
+- [] use simplified, virtual event types

 FEATURES
 - [] add basic styles